HarfoucheLab/Enabling-technologies-for-innovating-plant-science-experiences-in-the-metaverse/2- Gamification_LEGO XyloTron AI system/README.md

 8. Press Enter, and Unity will start downloading and installing the VRChat SDK 3.
 9. Wait for the installation to complete.
 10. After the installation, go back to the Package Manager window.
-11. Click on the "+" button again and choose "Add package from git URL."
+11. Click on the "+" button again and choose "Add package from git URL".
 12. This time, paste the following URL: `https://github.com/Merlin-san/UdonSharp.git`.
 13. Press Enter, and Unity will download and install UdonSharp.